gruns/furl/README.md

 Python's standard __urllib__ and __urlparse__ modules provide a number of URL manipulation functions, but using these functions to perform common URL manipulations proves tedious.
-Furl makes manipulating URLs simple.
+Furl makes manipulating URLs easy.

 Furl is well tested and [Unlicensed](http://unlicense.org/) in the public domain so you can build amazing things.